-The Wizard of Mars may well have been an attempt by David L. Hewitt to copy the success of the previous years Robinson Crusoe on Mars (1964), a survival story about an astronaut trying to cope after crash-landing on Mars.
+The Wizard of Mars may well have been an attempt by David L. Hewitt to copy the success of the previous years Robinson Crusoe on Mars (1964), a survival story about an astronaut trying to cope after crashlanding on Mars.
 There is a fair survival story here as long as one is prepared to tune out any scientifically accurate vision of Mars with some discussion of the problems navigating and how to find oxygen supplies.
 The journey through the frozen tundra, canals and caverns of burning lava has an undeniable alienness.
 The scenes on the surface with sand dunes all in blue and skies that have been tinted orange look strikingly effective.
-As one of the party says, It makes the sands look dreamlike, and for once the description is perfectly true.
-The meeting with the mummified, wrinkled grey-skinned alien in a glass canister with a brain exposed and lit up by a glowing red light is quite unearthly.
+As one of the party says, It makes the sands look dreamlike and for once, it is a description that is perfectly true.
+The meeting with the mummified grey-skinned alien in a glass canister with a brain exposed and lit up by a glowing red light is unearthly.
 There is a soundtrack composed of electronic tonalities along the lines of Forbidden Planet (1956).

 Hewitts customary cheapness does eventually set in the attack by the crab creatures, which look like pieces of corrugated tubing, is thoroughly unconvincing; the initial part of the journey through the caverns takes place in cramped quarters the party talk how the raft is moving towards something, where they are clearly perfectly still, and keep describing things that only happen off screen; while the Martian city seems to be represented by the same single stretch of corridor.